waleedhkhan/waleed.de/src/posts/quick-tip-fig.md

 ![Fig in Action](https://res.cloudinary.com/dm9gvqa1t/image/upload/v1659036268/waleed.de/Posts/Quick%20Tip%20-%20Autocomplete%20to%20any%20CLI%20tool/fig_bd0wgq.gif)

-Fig an amazing little utility which saved me lot of in past few months.
-Instaed of googling some less known Git or Docker command, it just autocomplete for you.
+Fig is a amazing little utility that saved me a lot in the past few months.
+Instead of googling some less-known Git or Docker command, it just autocompletes for you.

 Its just like Github Co-Pilot but for command-line.